00:00:00:00 - 00:00:31:12

 00:11:02:27 - 00:11:24:25

 And then they have to make big contributions and adopt really significant strategies to try and like boost their super in a short period of time.
 So a little bit goes a long way.
 It makes a big difference and that's that's something that's worth looking into.
 Absolutely.
-And it removes the panic that you get when you grow a little older and realize you don't have as much as you'd like.
+And it removes the panic that you get when you grow a little older and realise you don't have as much as you'd like.

 00:11:24:28 - 00:11:46:20